mgoodric/macos-config/POST_INSTALL.md

    - Under Font, click "Change Font"
    - Search for "MesloLGM Nerd Font" or "MesloLGM-NF"
    - Select it and set size to 13
+4. Configure font rendering (still in Text tab):
+   - ✅ Enable "Anti-aliased" (for smooth text)
+   - ⬜ Disable "Use ligatures" (if you don't want ligatures)
+   - ✅ Enable "Draw Powerline glyphs" (required for Oh My Posh icons)
+   - Set "Horizontal spacing" to 1
+   - Set "Vertical spacing" to 1
    - Close Preferences
-4. If you see duplicate "Default" profiles, delete one:
+5. If you see duplicate "Default" profiles, delete one:
    - Preferences → Profiles
    - Select the duplicate profile
    - Click the `-` button at the bottom to delete it